XRPLF/xrpl.js/docs/index.md

 ### Parameters

 `drops`: A string or BigNumber representing an amount of drops.
-If `drops` is a string, it may start with `-`, must contain at least one number, and must not contain `.`.
+If `drops` is a string, it may start with `-` and must contain at least one number.
 This method throws a `ValidationError` for invalid input.

 ### Return Value